 The UKTP Programme at a GlanceThe UKTP Programme works with African, Caribbean and Pacific (ACP) countries to increase exports to the United Kingdom (UK) and the European Union (EU).
 The programme partners with government agencies, business support institutions, industry associations and primary producers across 24 countries to improve trade and economic outcomes through better use of Economic Partnership Agreements (EPAs).
 It is funded by the Foreign, Commonwealth & Development Office (FCDO) of the United Kingdom of Great Britain and Northern Ireland.
 Responding to COVID-19The programme is a unique platform to respond to the economic crisis that accompanies the Coronavirus (COVID-19) health crisis by leveraging market intelligence, working with targeted sectors and institutions and facilitating export linkages.
-Trade and Market IntelligenceTrade and market intelligence interventions in the 24 UKTP partner countries will consist of several interrelated components–data and information sharing, capacity building, alert mechanisms for trade obstacles and business surveys.
-Read more here.
+Trade and Market IntelligenceTrade and market intelligence interventions in the 24 UKTP partner countries will consist of several interrelated components–data and information sharing, capacity building, and alert mechanisms for trade obstacles.

 Export Promotion ProjectsUKTP is carrying out focused trade and export promotion in the following:

 Grown in the volcanic soils of Cameroon, Penja white pepper is a valuable addition to any kitchen in the world.
 UKTP is working with farmers and the Government of Cameroon to increase exports of Penja pepper and cocoa to the UK and EU markets.
 Read more here in English and here in French.

 The Caribbean is known for great food, music and the arts.
 The UKTP programme is leveraging existing trade partnerships across the region to grow exports in the specialty foods sector and creative industries.
 Read more here.